-Not only might you have your own generator sitting at the ready for a power outage, there are tens of thousands of generators at the ready in a wide variety of settings such as hospitals, airports, cell phone sites, internet service providers, fire and police stations, large apartment buildings, office buildings, data & telecommunication centers, drinking water pumping stations, nuclear power plants, and many more…
+Not only do you have your own generator for a power outage, there are tens of thousands of generators at the ready in a wide variety of settings such as hospitals, airports, cell phone sites, internet service providers, fire and police stations, large apartment buildings, office buildings, data & telecommunication centers, drinking water pumping stations, nuclear power plants, and many more…

-The thing is, when you need it the most, your generator might not start – because you didn’t use any fuel treatment…
+When you need it the most, your generator might not start – because you didn’t treat it with any fuel stabilizer additive…

-The weakest link in these generators is the fuel, which often sits unused or not rotated for many many months or even years(?)
+The weakest link in these generators is the fuel which often sits unused or not rotated for many many months or longer.

-The problem is, many of them will be ‘gummed up’ or won’t run due to old fuel sitting in the lines, fuel filter, carburetor, and even your fuel cans.
+The problem is, the generator may become ‘gummed up’ or won’t run due to old fuel sitting in the tank, lines, fuel filter, carburetor, and even your fuel cans.
 Many of these perfectly good generators will fail when they are needed most – because of old fuel.

-Most fuel will only maintain its freshness for about 3 months in good storage conditions.
+Most fuel will maintain optimum freshness for ~ 3 months in good storage conditions.